 Examinations, which are conducted by BINUS UNIVERSITY INTERNATIONAL, consist of course examinations and a thesis (or final project) examination.

-The examination for each course consists of a mid-semester exam and a final exam.
+The examination for the majority of courses consists of a mid-semester exam and a final exam.
 Both mid-semester exam and final exam are conducted once each semester.
+There are several courses in some programs that do not require students to sit in a mid-semester and/or a final examination.

 Other than a mid-semester exam and a final exam, students will also be assessed using other measurements in accordance with the published assessment policy, which is defined in each syllabus of the courses.